nicnocquee/simple-i18n-next/readme.md

 - `keys`: An array of string keys to be used in the component.
 The keys can only be those defined in `StringKeys`.
 If you pass unknown keys, TypeScript will throw an error.
 - `lang`: The language code to use for the translations.
 The value should be one of the supported language codes.

-Returns a tuple:
+Returns an array of exactly 3 elements:

-- `strings`: An array of translated strings, excluding the plural keys.
+1. `strings`: An array of translated strings, excluding the plural keys and the keys with arguments.
-- `plurals`: An array of functions that can be used to translate the plural keys.
+2. `plurals`: An array of functions that can be used to translate the plural keys.
+3. `stringsWithArgs`: An array of functions that can be used to translate the keys with arguments.

 Example: